HSKWON023/Project/README.md

 - By using a deterministic update rule with a carefully chosen timestep subsequence, we can **trade off generation speed and image quality**.
 - This experiment shows that diffusion models can generate high-quality MNIST digits with far fewer sampling steps than the original DDPM, which is especially important in resource-limited environments (like CPU-only training).

+### 6.4 Analysis of DDIM Fast Sampling Results

+To evaluate the effectiveness of DDIM fast sampling, we compare samples generated with:

+- **DDPM (300 steps)**
+- **DDIM (50 steps)**
+- **DDIM (20 steps)**

+The qualitative differences are summarized below.

+#### ✔ DDPM (300 steps)
+- Full reverse diffusion process.
+- Highest visual quality and stability.
+- Serves as the baseline for comparison.

+#### ✔ DDIM (50 steps)
+- Sampling time is dramatically reduced (about **6× faster**).
+- Digits remain sharp and well-formed.
+- Visual quality is **nearly indistinguishable from DDPM**.
+- Shows that most denoising refinement occurs in early timesteps.

+#### ✔ DDIM (20 steps)
+- Sampling is **15× faster** than DDPM.
+- Digits are still recognizable and structurally valid.
+- Some degradation appears:
+  - Slight blurring
+  - Occasional shape artifacts
+  - Reduced detail in strokes
+- Represents a good trade-off when real-time sampling is required.

+#### ✔ Overall Insights
+- DDIM demonstrates that **high-quality diffusion sampling does not require running every step**.
+- Speed–quality trade-off:
+  - 50-step DDIM ≈ DDPM quality
+  - 20-step DDIM = acceptable quality with huge speedup
+- This confirms the theoretical result of Song et al. (2020):
+  *the reverse process can be made deterministic without harming sample consistency*.

+These findings illustrate how DDIM can significantly accelerate generative sampling while preserving most of the model’s expressive power.

 ---

 ## ▶️ 7.
 How to Run